Learn How to Write a Business Plan

 - Appendix: An appendix is an extra section that is not required.
 If you have important documents such as resumes, references, or legal documents, place copies of them here.

 Remember that a business plan is a roadmap, and that planning properly leads to success.
-By creating a well-organized business plan format, you place yourself closer to achieving your goals.
+By learning how to write a business plan, and while making sure it is well-organized, you place yourself closer to achieving your goals.
 Be sure to take advantage of the many free resources Ginger offers, and make your business plan stand apart from the crowd.